do i need planning permission

 house with conservatory and patio

-However, there are several conditions your house and conservatory needs to meet, such as size and height limitations, which depend on your house’s size and the land around it.
+However, there are several conditions your conservatory needs to meet, such as size and height limitations, which depend on your house’s size and the land around it.
+The Planning Portal has a great mini-guide that details these conditions.

-The Planning Portal has a great mini-guide which details these conditions in more depth and in a simple interactive way.
-There may be other conditions based on your local council, and your conservatory may also be subjected to the “neighbour consultation scheme”, which requires you to consult with any adjoining neighbours.
+There may be other conditions based on your local council, and your conservatory may also be subjected to the ‘neighbour consultation scheme‘, which requires you to consult with adjoining neighbours.

-They are, however, usually exempt from building regulations as long as they’re below 30 square metres, built at ground level, have an independent heating system and are separated from the main house by an external door.
+However, most conservatories are exempt from building regulations as long as they’re below 30 square metres, built at ground level, have an independent heating system and are separated from the main house by an external door.

 5. Adding a Driveway